Skip to content

 Suppose the detractors aren’t captured in time.
 It can lead to canceling their contract or choosing to do business with your competitors next time.

-Therefore, companies need to have a system for identifying and managing NPS detractors.
+Therefore, companies need to have a system for identifying and managing NPS surveys.
 An effective way to do this is to have a process for collecting customer feedback and then acting on that feedback.
 If a customer gives a low NPS score, the company should contact the customer to find out what caused the low score and what the company can do to improve the experience.
 It’s also crucial for the company to take criticism seriously and take steps to improve the customer experience.

 It’s also important to listen to NPS detractors because their feedback can provide valuable insights that can help the company improve its products and services.

-What does a detractor response actually mean?
+What does a NPS detractor response actually mean?

 There can be many reasons a respondent gives low scores in an NPS survey.
 It could be because the person needed a better customer experience or product/service quality, or it failed to meet their expectations.
 It could also be because the person experienced poor customer service or had difficulty getting help with a problem.